AndrewRadev/switch.vim/README.md

 ## Usage

+You can find a screencast demonstrating the plugin [here](http://youtu.be/zIOOLZJb87U).

 The main entry point of the plugin is a single command, `:Switch`.
 When the command is executed, the plugin looks for one of a few specific patterns under the cursor and performs a substition depending on the pattern.
 For example, if